ruansmit2/go/README.md

 # go
-This is a project where I UI automate https://demoqa.com/
+This is a project where https://demoqa.com/ UI is automated.
+I will add/Reomove to this project as I go along